edubart/nelua-lang/docs/pages/libraries.md

 otherwise the behavior is undefined, in case this is needed then try the `sequence` library.
 * Any failure when growing a vector raises an error.

+Remarks: A vector initialized from a list of unnamed fields is filled with the list elements.

 ### vectorT

 ```nelua